Embassy of France, Dublin: Embassy

 The embassy is located at 66 Merrion Square.
 The public entrance is located towards the rear of the building at 66 Fitzwilliam Lane.

-Diplomatic relations

-Relations between France and Ireland began when the Irish Free State gained independence in 1922, however, it was not until 1930 that the French Legation was created.

-The legation was upgraded to an Embassy in 1950, shortly after Ireland declared itself as a republic in 1948.

 Former Embassy Building

 In 1930, 53 Ailesbury Road was acquired by the French government for the French legation to the Irish Free State.
 It also housed the official residence of the first French Minister to the Irish Free State, Charles Alphand.

 Initially known as Mytilene, the building was designed by Irish architect Alfred Gresham Jones and was completed over two years between 1883 and 1885.

 The French legation was transferred from its original location in Leixlip Castle, to the newly renovated Ailesbury Road address on 7 April 1931.

-In 2015 the French Embassy moved to its current location in Merrion Square and the original building continues to serve as the official residence of the French Ambassador.
+In 2015, the French Embassy moved to its current location in Merrion Square and the original building continues to serve as the official residence of the French Ambassador.